Krafalski/hfb/README.md

 ###### Browser - github:
 - See our new branch (either a message will pop up or use the left side pull down to see) <details><summary>Screenshot</summary>![github screenshot](https://i.imgur.com/mgEzi40.png)
 </details>
-- Select the pull request tab
+- Select the `Pull requests` tab
+- On the right side, push the `New pull request` button
 - Select `base: dev` and `compare: price-fix`
 - Wait a moment to let github tell you if there are any merge conflicts
 <details><summary>Screenshot</summary> ![github all clear](https://i.imgur.com/L72S16y.png)
 </details>

 - All clear!
+Go ahead and press the `Create pull request` button
+- A new screen will appear, enter a message if you like, otherwise push the `Create pull request button`
-Go ahead and press the merge button, go ahead and confirm the merge!
+- `merge pull request` button, wait a moment, then go ahead and confirm the merge!
 (Note: when you work on a team, it is unlikely that you would merge your own pull requests)
 <details><summary>Screenshot</summary>![Merge Pull Request message and button](https://i.imgur.com/2yUuGmq.png)
 </details>